Get the Employment Edge with Digital Badges

 - Badge reflection and meeting with Experiential Learning Coordinator (60 minutes)

-TOTAL: 4.75 hours (workshops) + networking experience
+Total: 4.75 hours (workshops) + networking experience

 Skills gained

-- Personal Development, Awareness, & Promotion
+- Personal Development, Awareness, and Promotion

 - Networking